PodcastsFilmgeschichteKvikmyndapod: An Icelandic Cinema Podcast

 Starring Saga Garðarsdóttir (Woman at War) and Sverrir Gudnason (Northern Comfort, Borg McEnroe)as parents Anna and Magnus as well as the director's three children (NEST), The Love That Remains is sweet, funny and occasionally fantastical.
 Iceland looks as good as ever!
 And there is a very cute Icelandic sheepdog call Panda 🐶

-It out in the UK now and here is the (inexhaustive) list of UK cinemas showing The Love That Remains:
+It is out in the UK now and here is the (inexhaustive) list of UK cinemas showing The Love That Remains:

 Bristol Watershed – March 13th to 19th